 Regardless, you will love driving around the area and stopping by some of the most beautiful beaches nearby.
 Those are public.

 Quimixto is one of my favorite beaches that you can only reach by boat either from Boca de Tomatlan or from Playa Muertos in Puerto Vallarta.
+So, if you’re looking for somewhere to escape the crowds, this day trip from Puerto Vallarta is the one for you.

 Once you arrive you can first take a short hike to see a beautiful waterfall and then you can just relax on the beautiful deserted beach and have an amazing lunch in the only restaurant available.
 It’s a real paradise.